azagniotov/stubby4j/README.md

 ## Change Log
+### 2.0.4
+* Making sure that operations starting up stubby and managing stubbed data are atomic  [ENHANCEMENT]

 ### 2.0.3

 * Typo in test was giving wrong indication that when `file` not set, stubbed response fallsback to `body` [BUG]